GlucoseGuy/Arduino-Midi-Music/README.md

 - Resistors (Reduce the volume)

 # About how to use:
-[Arduino midi library](https://github.com/FortySevenEffects/arduino_midi_library) Make sure you have it installed on arduino IDE
+-[Arduino midi library](https://github.com/FortySevenEffects/arduino_midi_library) Make sure you have it installed on arduino IDE
-[Tone.lib](https://github.com/bhagman/Tone) Install the Tone Library for multiple buzzers.
+-[Tone.lib](https://github.com/bhagman/Tone) Install the Tone Library for multiple buzzers.
-Notice that this program is using the I2C communication (For some reasons the tone library conflict with the Midi libaray).
+-Notice that this program is using the I2C communication (For some reasons the tone library conflict with the Midi libaray).